Joani Tremblay

-Joani Tremblay (born in 1984) is a painter living and working in Montreal, Quebec.
-Tremblay has exhibited internationally at venues including Harper’s, New York and Los Angeles; Marie-Laure Fleisch Gallery, Brussels; The Pit, Glendale, CA; Projet Pangée, Montreal; 3331 Arts Chiyoda, Tokyo; and others.
+Joani Tremblay (born 1984) is a Canadian painter living and working in Montreal, Quebec.
+Tremblay has exhibited internationally at venues including James Cohan Gallery, New York; Harper's, New York and Los Angeles; Marie-Laure Fleisch Gallery, Brussels; The Pit, Los Angeles, CA; Pangée, Montreal; 3331 Arts Chiyoda, Tokyo; and others.
 Joani Tremblay investigates the perception of place through oil painting.
 Tremblay paints from a constructed idea of place assembling images from a variety of sources, including advertisements, social media, and field research.
 The artist utilizes digital collage techniques, then paints the composition onto canvas, ultimately creating an image that oscillates between figuration and abstraction.